thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

     * add a field rank1/2/3/4/5/global, this will help later on
     * if the file linked in the media is not found, exception should be thrown
     * --state should show the distribution of elo scores
+    * use pyinstaller to try to package the damn thing
+    * ask fernand to proof read the README, then show it to ludo

 ### more long term:
     * tupples are faster than lists, they might be used instead of lists sometimes